Online Course Accessibility Champions Cohort Program

 - Identify the accessible audio or video file for review.

-- The Online Course Accessibility Specialist may review additional course documents if necessary to determine compliance.
+- The Accessibility Specialist may review additional course documents if necessary to determine compliance.

-- Advocate within colleges and departments for accessible online course content by speaking at one department and/or college meeting highlighting their training and work with this program.
+- Advocate within colleges and departments for accessible online course content by speaking at one department and/or college meeting highlighting the work in this program.

 - Attend planning meeting for facilitating SIP workshop.

-- Recruit at least five colleagues to attend the above SIP workshop.
+- Recruit at least five colleagues, preferably in your college or department, to attend a SIP workshop.

 - Support faculty attending SIP workshop in checking their course syllabus for accessibility.